miguinge/cron-crontab/cron_FirstSteps.md

 # cron DAEMON
-`cron` is a  daemon to execute scheduled commands
+`cron` is a  daemon to execute scheduled commands at fixed times, dates, or intervals.

 ## Checking whether `cron` is running